exelearning/exeviewer/README.md

 - Shared links from Nextcloud and ownCloud
 - Shared links from Google Drive

-### Sharing content
+### Downloading and sharing content

+When you load content from a URL, two buttons appear in the top bar:
+- **Download**: Downloads the original file (.zip or .elpx) from the source URL
-When you load content from a URL, a "Share" button appears in the top bar.
-Click it to get a direct link that anyone can use to view the content through eXeViewer.
+- **Share**: Generates a direct link that anyone can use to view the content through eXeViewer

 **This solves a common problem**: many eXeLearning users create content but don’t have a place to publish it.
 With eXeViewer: